exanauts/Argos.jl/docs/src/quickstart/cpu.md

 ---

 - **Full-space** and **Biegler** are equivalent in exact arithmetic. **Full-space** solves the original (sparse) KKT system whereas **Biegler** uses a reduction method to find an equivalent (dense) linear system.
 - **Dommel & Tinney** is a port of the [classical algorithm of Dommel and Tinney](https://ieeexplore.ieee.org/abstract/document/4073461) originally developed in 1968.
-It exploits the structure of the power flow equations to optimize only with relation to the degrees of freedom (the *control*, associated to the voltage at the PV nodes and the power generations).
+It exploits the structure of the power flow equations to optimize only with relation to the degrees of freedom (the *control*, associated with the voltage at the PV nodes and the power generations).
 The reduction is the same as in **Biegler**, but **Dommel & Tinney** comprises an additional projection step to recover the dependent variables (the *state*).
 Currently, **Dommel & Tinney** uses the Newton-Raphson algorithm implemented in ExaPF to compute the projection step.

 All three methods are described in detail in the [Argos paper](https://arxiv.org/abs/2203.11875).